joelt11753/eve-corp.github.io/_posts/2017-06-23-password_security_for_testers.md

 keywords: passwords, application security, white-box testers
 ---

-This article is targeted towards white-box / automation testers, but can be used by anybody as an introduction to current best-practices for storing passwords.
+This article is targeted towards white-box testers or SDETS, but can be used by anybody as an introduction to current best-practices for storing passwords.

 Below are basic guidelines I follow to develop a secure login portal, whereby our application (and not a third-party, such as Google or Facebook) is responsible for storing usernames and passwords.